11 Signs It's More Serious Than the Common Cold

 Is it a cold, or something else?

 If you think you have "just a cold" but are concerned it could be something more, it’s best to err on the safe side and visit your doctor.
 This is especially true if you have a chronic condition such as asthma, severe allergies, diabetes, kidney disease, HIV, or an autoimmune disease.
-The same goes for pregnant women and anyone under age six or over 65—the common cold affects these groups of people differently and can be more serious than it is for healthy individuals.
+The same goes for pregnant women and anyone under age 6 or over 65—the common cold affects these groups of people differently and can be more serious than it is for healthy individuals.

 You’ve had symptoms for longer than four days

 The common cold tends to clear up on its own in three to four days, says Melisa Lai Becker, MD, site chief of emergency medicine at Cambridge Health Alliance.
 It starts with a scratchy throat, congestion, and runny nose, and then a cough usually develops.
-While your cough and post-nasal drip may linger, most symptoms should disappear after four days.
+While your cough and post-nasal drip may linger, most head cold symptoms should disappear after four days.

 If symptoms last for longer, it’s possible you have something more worrisome, such as the flu or mononucleosis.
 To be safe, make an appointment with your physician.